 There are three main reasons why older people are more likely to have a fall.
 These are:

 - chronic health conditions, such as heart disease, dementia and low blood pressure (hypotension), which can cause dizziness

 - impairments, such as poor vision or muscle weakness

-- illnesses that can affect balance, such as labyrinthitis (inflammation of the delicate structure deep inside the ear known as the 'labyrinth').
+- illnesses that can affect balance, such as labyrinthitis (inflammation of the delicate balance regulating parts of the ear)

 Among older adults, the most common reasons for accidentally falling or slipping include:

 - wet or recently polished floors, such as in a bathroom